pettarin/rb_smil_emulator/README.md

 I request you to urge the developers of your favourite reading system to implement the official EPUB 3 Media Overlay specification.

-Although primarily developed for iBooks, it works in Readium (to which it adds the still not implemented tap-to-play function) and in modern browsers (e.g., Chrome) as well.
+Although primarily developed for iBooks, it works in modern browsers (e.g., Chrome) as well.

 ## Usage